the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 Discrete PSE Visualizer
 ~~~~~~~~~~~~~~~~~~~~~~~

-Discrete Parameter Space Exploration (**PSE**) View, will show up information on multiple simulation results at once.
+Discrete Parameter Space Exploration (**PSE**) View will show up information on multiple simulation results at once.

-In TVB is possible to launch multiple simulations by varying up to 2 input parameters (displayed on the X and Y axis of
+In TVB it is possible to launch multiple simulations by varying up to 2 input parameters (displayed on the X and Y axis of
 the current viewer).
 Each simulation result has afterwards "metrics" computed on the total output.
 Each metric is a
 single number.
 Two metrics are emphasized in this viewer in the node shapes and node colors.